etianl/Trouser-Streak/README.md

 - **Phase:** Allows you to phase through blocks vertically, and through thin blocks horizontally such as doors and world border (Credits to Meteor-Rejects) Please add this back it's not too terrible.
 - **RedstoneNuker:** It's just the regular Nuker module from Meteor client, customized for only breaking things that generate redstone signals.
 Also with included AutoTool.
 To keep you safer when placing lots of TNT.
 - **ShulkerDupe:** Duplicates the contents of a shulker when opening.
 Only works on Vanilla, Forge, and Fabric servers 1.19 and below.
 Use multiconnect or viafabric (Credits to Allah-Hack)
+- **TPFly:** It is a purely setPos based flight.
+Based off the ClickTP code, credits to Meteor for that. ***EXPERIMENTAL, movement is a little weird lol***
 - **Voider:** Replaces the world from the top down (Credits to Allah-Hack) I only added options to set max and minimum height for voiding, and instead of just air it can do water and lava now too.

 ## Known Bugs:
 - Turning direction using the back key and mouse with the AutoStaircaseDown module causes double block placement.
 It's fine though for lava flow, just wastes blocks.
 Block wastage can be avoided by just disabling the module, turning, then re-enabling.
 - The antikick with AutoStaircaseFly does not always work when enabling the module while falling.
+- With InstaKillBow if all MovePacket buttons are enabled as is default it attempts to send 800 packets.
+Disable some of them to reduce it.
+- TPFly can hurt you once in a while on disable.
+I tried to prevent this.
+You also rubberband if going toward a block because it attempts to teleport you through it.
+- Top right space in AutoBuildDown cannot be reached.
+Do not check it.